learn-safran-navigation-timing/skydel-plug-ins-documentation/plug-ins-in-skydel/using-plugins.md

 ![ ](../.gitbook/assets/skydel_plugin_4.png)

-## Can a plug-in be instantiated multiple time?
+## Can a plug-in be instantiated multiple times, in multiple instances of Skydel?

-Yes, a plug-in can be instantiated multiple time since all plug-in instances are independent.
+Yes, a plug-in can be instantiated multiple times since all plug-in instances are independent.

 ![](../.gitbook/assets/skydel_plugin_5.png)